protocol-fuzzing/edhoc-fuzzer/README.md

 dot -V
 ```

-2. Set up edhoc-fuzzer
+2. Set up EDHOC-Fuzzer
 ```bash
 ./scripts/setup_fuzzer -l
 ```
 The `-l` flag is used to fetch the remote project used as library, compile and install it in the local maven repository.
 The fetched source files are deleted after the installation.
 After the first installation of the library, the script can
 be used without the `-l` flag, in order to rebuild the project.
-After a successful build, the softlink `edhoc_fuzzer.jar`
+After a successful build, the softlink `edhoc-fuzzer.jar`
 should have been created in the root directory.

 3. Set up a System Under Learning (SUL)